 The up/down arrow keys are used to select a relay for configuration.
-Relays in slots 3 & 4 are numbers one to 12.
-Relays in slot 5 are numbers 13 to 16.
+If all 16 relays are fitted, then relays in slot 3 are relays one to six; relays in slot 4 are numbers seven to 12 and relays in slot 5 are numbers 13 to 16.
 Operation of the ENTER key calls the next configuration page: